Bu-ikikaesu

-Bu-ikikaesu (ぶっ生き返す) is the third studio album by Japanese rock band Maximum the Hormone.
+Bu-ikikaesu (ぶっ生き返す) is the third studio album by Japanese heavy metal band Maximum the Hormone.
 It was the band's first album to chart on the Oricon charts, debuting at number five and selling 70,000 copies in its first week, after which it remained on the charts for seventy-eight weeks.
 The RIAJ certified the album Gold, selling more than 100,000 copies in Japan and 250,000 worldwide.
 In September 2007, Rolling Stone Japan rated Bu-ikikaesu #98 on their list of the "100 Greatest Japanese Rock Albums of All Time".

 Three tracks went on for use in two anime series.
 "What's Up, People?!" and "Zetsubō Billy" were used as the opening and ending, respectively, for episodes 20–37 of Death Note.
 The song "Akagi" was used for the anime of the same name.